GonzalezMan4011/iPod_iOS4_App_Remade/README.md

 > [Download Here](https://nightly.link/llsc12/iPod/workflows/build/main/iPod.zip)

+This is what I think an iPod app would look like on modern iOS, plus extra features!

 ## Backstory
 I hate the official Music app a lot because it sucks, it has a ton of Apple Music ads (annoying when you sync music from your Mac) and is kinda boring.